Before we start the comparison, I'll explain in the video what a good agency setup looks like at its best.*

 Source: Onlinegen

-Justin Burkert positions deineshopmails.de as a "retention agency" — and lives it.
-The team handles brands like Vaditim and Elevate with a clear focus on sustainable results over short-term hype.
+Justin Burkert positions deineshopmails.de as a "retention agency" — and lives it, too.
+The team manages brands like Vaditim and Elevate with a clear focus on sustainable results instead of short-lived hype.

 What sets Justin apart: flexibility.
-Month-to-month contracts, no long lock-ins.
-He thinks from the client's side, not from his own revenue.
+Monthly cancellable contracts, no long lock-ins.
+He thinks from the client's perspective, not from his own revenue.

 Pros

-- Solid track record with 7- to 8-figure D2C brands
+- Solid track record with seven- to eight-figure D2C brands

-- Treats WhatsApp as part of the retention mix, not a silo
+- Understands WhatsApp as part of the retention mix, not as a silo

 - Objective tool advice without exclusivity deals